gtech-mulearn/IEEE-LAUNCHPAD/profiles/nadhanajeebkc@mulearn.md

 ### About Me

 > As a recent Master in Computer Applications graduate, I offer a strong academic background and practical skills in software development.
-Proficient in diverse programming languages and technologies, I am poised to contribute effectively to dynamic projects
+Proficient in diverse programming languages and technologies, I am poised to contribute effectively to dynamic projects.

 ## Portfolio Highlights